ImperialCollegeLondon/ReCoDE-DecodingMarketSignals/README.md

 - Setting up a custom computational environment for financial data science.
 - Making a custom technical analysis library written in C++ work with recent Python.
-- Obtaining and pre-processing high-quality.
+- Obtaining and pre-processing high-quality financial data.
 - Using Pandas' best-practices like method-chaining, and multi-index data frames for data manipulation
 - Independently testing and analysing trading actions proposed on a hypothesis.
-- Learning an approach "from paper to code": We will translate parts of a densely-written paper that claims to contain "alpha signals" to Python code and analyse whether they work in practice.

 <!-- How long should they spend reading and practising using your Code.
 Provide your best estimate -->